PeachyDB-Inc/PeachyDB/Deployment/Tool1-CreateServerStack.md

 ## 1. Create Server Stack
 In the main menu, choice '1' is meant for creating a Server Stack.
 Below is the command sequence to accomplish this.
-The arguments provided to create the Server Stack are a little verbose so its write them in a file and then copy paste the arguments onto the prompt as indicated below.
+The arguments provided to create the Server Stack are a little too verbose so its best to write them in a file and then copy paste the arguments onto the prompt as indicated below.

 ```shell
 prompt> python3 peachydb_cluster_tool.py